Psychiatric Service Dog for Eating Disorders — ADA Task Training Guide

 Tasks must directly interrupt or mitigate disorder behaviors — such as interrupting purging, providing mealtime grounding, or issuing crisis alerts.
 General comfort does not qualify.

-Under ADA Title III, PSDs must generally be permitted in Michigan hospitals and treatment facilities, with narrow exceptions for sterile medical areas.
-Most treatment settings accommodate service dogs.
+Under ADA Title III, PSDs must generally be permitted in hospitals and treatment facilities nationwide, with narrow exceptions for sterile medical areas.
+Most treatment settings accommodate trained service dogs.

-How do I document an eating disorder for a Michigan PSD letter?
+How does a licensed clinician document an eating disorder for a PSD evaluation?

-A Michigan-licensed psychologist, psychiatrist, or LCSW evaluates your condition, certifies ADA-qualifying functional impairment, and documents the specific tasks the dog performs.
+A licensed psychologist, psychiatrist, or LCSW evaluates your condition, certifies ADA-qualifying functional impairment, and documents the specific tasks the dog performs.

 Yes.
 University counseling centers are ADA-covered public accommodations.
 Service dogs must be permitted, and staff may only ask the two permissible ADA questions.